5 Reasons to Train as an Anxiety Coach in 2026 (That Nobody Tells You)

 The flexibility is extraordinary.
 You don't need expensive premises.
 You don't need to commute.
 You can work around your own family commitments.

-This isn't a 9-5 trapped-at-a-desk career.
+This isn't a 9 to 5 trapped-at-a-desk career.
 It's work that fits around life, not work that consumes life.

 Reason 5: The Work Actually Changes Lives (And That Matters More Than You Think)